 What do I do with my bag once I've made it?

 Either use it yourself whilst out shopping or donate it to any of the participating shops in Ely who will be displaying a sign.
 Alternatively, drop them into the Tourist Information Centre and we will distribute to the shops on your behalf.

 Please help spread the word and show us your bag by linking with us on Facebook and Twitter using #elyborrowbag.
 Also, please log the number of bags you have made on the Ely Pod of the Morsbag website so the pod tally rises.
 This will inspire people to join in and get sewing.

 How many have we made so far?

 The intiative launched in October 2018, and our initial target was 500 by Christmas.
 We are delighted to say that we have hit this target!
-Our next aim is 1,000 by Easter but we need your help.
+Our next aim is 1,000 but we need your help.
 We have shops willing to sign up to the scheme but each one really needs an initial supply of 50 bags to start them off and of course we then need to keep topping them up as undoubtedly some bags will not be directly returned to the High Street.
 However, as long as they remain in circulation and elimate the need to use plastic bags we are happy!

 Which shops have already come on board?

 Our list of participating shops and businesses are growing by the week.
 Currently #elyborrowbags can be picked up from the following: